Neuroterus valhalla

-Neuroterus valhalla is a species of gall wasp from North America that forms galls on the Southern Live Oak (Quercus virginiana).
-It was first discovered on the campus of Rice University.
+Neuroterus valhalla is a species of gall wasp from North America that forms galls on the southern live oak (Quercus virginiana).
+It was first discovered on the campus of Rice University and was named for the campus pub.

 This species of gall wasp produces a chemical which in turn manipulates the host tree into providing for the wasp eggs.
 The tree does this by providing a protective layer around the eggs and nutrition for the larva.